 DSA Top Seller Arbonne Faces Pyramid, RICO Allegations

-The lawsuit, filed in May in Orange County Superior Court against the Irvine-based company, names high ranking distributors Donna Johnson, Cassandra House, Tarrah Brandsma, Iain Pritchard and Deborah Carroll Neal.
+The lawsuit, filed in May in Orange County Superior Court against the Irvine-based company and transferred to federal court in July, names high ranking distributors Donna Johnson, Cassandra House, Tarrah Brandsma, Iain Pritchard and Deborah Carroll Neal.
 It alleges that the company is a pyramid scheme in which distributors make money by recruiting others to join and that the defendants deceptively represent that people who join can make a significant income when in reality “only the tiniest minority” of consultants achieve the represented financial success.

 Arbonne, which is one of the top selling members of the Direct Selling Association and was the subject of a TINA.org investigation and warning letter regarding illegal health claims, earned more than $500 million in net revenues in 2016 that were “primarily derived from bilking hundreds of thousands of distributors,” the suit alleges.
 While distributors can sell a limited amount of products at retail, the bulk of income they earn comes from other distributors according to the lawsuit.
 The named defendants, the suit alleges, actively participate in the scheme and profit from payments made to Arbonne by thousands of distributors who lose money.

 Arbonne requires them to purchase start-up packages and pay annual dues, and the Arbonne system makes it a virtual necessity that the distributors purchase Arbonne products– lots of them.
 In return, the Consultants receive the right to receive compensation based in primary part on their recruitment of new Consultants (who pay fees, pay dues, and purchase product).
 Just like a classic pyramid scheme, the more new Consultants a Consultant brings in the Arbonne program (and the more payments those new Consultants make), the more money a Consultant can make.